SethCram/linguists-client/README.md

 4. run "npm install" in the root folder to install the project dependencies
 5. head over to the backend at https://github.com/SethCram/Linguists-NLP-to-SQL/blob/main/README.md#setup and follow the setup steps
 6. run "npm start" in the root folder to get the frontend up and running

+## Deployment Instructions (on Ubuntu Linux)
+1. clone the repository `git clone https://github.com/SethCram/linguists-client.git`
+2. install Node.js `sudo apt install nodejs`
+3. install the project dependencies `npm install` (need to be in the root of the repo)
+4. launch the website `npm start` (need to be in the root of the repo)
+5. navigate to http://localhost:3000/ if the website didn't already launch
+6. verify that it's connected to the backend at port 8000 by clicking on the dropdown and seeing if it breaks